graph-genome/graph-genome.github.io/hackathon.md

 ### Skills Needed

-Anyone with these skills would be tremendously valuable to this project Project Management
+Anyone with these skills would be tremendously valuable to this project.

-There are a lot of tasks involve managing a software development project.
-These include breaking down task, Scrum, requirements, and people coordination.
+There are a lot of tasks involved in managing a software development project.

+* Project Management - breaking down tasks, Scrum, requirements, and people coordination
-* Programming in React
+* Programming in React, Javascript, mobx
 * Semantic Web using SPARQL
+* Testing
+* File wrangling - finding the latest sequence data and running the analysis pipeline
+    * Docker, Linux
+* Server setup - public facing server with data traffic

 ### Call to Action
+1. Email josiah@newline.us to express interest and ask questions.
+2. Pick a Pantograph Project that fits your skills
+3. Select an issue in the issues database to work on.
+4. Talk to Josiah on [Zoom](https://zoom.us/j/9703818860)
+5. Submit a Pull Request once you've written the code.

 ### Expectations for Hackathon